google/knative-gcp/docs/examples/topic/README.md

    1. If you are using standard Kubernetes secrets, but want to use a non-default one, update `secret` with your own secret.

+1. Update `project` in the [`topic.yaml`](topic.yaml)

+   By default, the Topic will be created in the same project as your GKE cluster.
+   However, if you are [managing multiple projects](../../install/managing-multiple-projects.md), then you can specify `spec.project`, which is the Google Cloud Project that the Topic is created in.

 1. Update `TOPIC_NAME` in the [`topic.yaml`](topic.yaml) and apply it.